 DIRECTIONS: 2316 W 1st Avenue (47°39’23.16” N, 117°26’46.64” W)

 Continue on West 1st Avenue.
 The Campbell House is directly next to the museum on your right.

-Designed in 1898 by Kirtland Cutter, The Campbell House models what homes of the “well to do” looked liked during Spokane’s ‘Age of Elegance’.
+Designed in 1898 by Kirtland Cutter, The Campbell House models what homes of the “well to do” looked like during Spokane’s ‘Age of Elegance’.
 The home housed the original museum after the owner deeded it to the Eastern Washington Historical Society.
-Tour the historic home Wednesday through Sunday 10 a.m. to 5 p.m.
+Tour the historic home Wednesday through Sunday from 10 a.m. to 5 p.m.